 Exam and License

-First of all, in case you don’t want to be a licensed pro, but instead just want some general skin care education you can try online videos and classes.
+First of all, in case you don’t want to be a licensed pro but instead just want some general skin care education, you can try online videos and classes.

 But, to be licensed, you need to have a high school education and be at least 18 years old.
 To sit your exams, you will also need to provide proof of your training and your ID.
 Exam info for VT esthetician candidates – pdf.

 If you have a license from another state, you’ll need to provide proof of your current license and certification of exams.
 You’ll also need to provide proof of your GED.
 You’re also required to take an exam on Vermont’s regulations for barbers and cosmetologists.
-For more information on reciprocity license contact the State Board.
+For more information on reciprocity licenses contact the State Board.

-The written exam is 90 minutes long, and covers chemistry, infection control and other factors that affect the skin.
+The written exam is 90 minutes long and covers chemistry, infection control, and other factors that affect the skin.
 You’ll need to score at least 75% to pass the exam.
 Your practical exam will be taken on a different day.
-You’ll need to bring your ID, and proof of education and training, as well as your own kit, and mannequin head.
+You’ll need to bring your ID and proof of education and training, as well as your own kit and mannequin head.

 Work and Continuing Education